 Step 3: Submit Your Application

 Preparing an AP application is a highly involved and detailed process, and applicants should allocate time and resources accordingly.
-IACET provides a range of support to guide you along the way, including webinars and workshops.
+IACET provides a range of support to guide you along the way, including webinars, eLearning and workshops.
 You can also access the resources used in the Standard’s development, as well as insights from experts and your peers through IACET’s monthly AP Application Assistance webinars.

 Step 4: Commission Review

 The IACET Commission reviews the organization’s application to determines if its policies and processes are compliant with the ANSI/IACET Standard.
 The entire application process from receipt of application to final accreditation determination typically takes about three to four months, depending on how much, if any, additional information is requested from the applicant and the scheduling of the site visit.
 After the initial review of the application which takes about four weeks, the Commission will either approve the applicant for a site visit or request additional information.

 If the Commission approves the application for a site visit, the organization then moves on to the site visit stage of the process.
 The purpose of the site visit is to verify the accuracy of the information provided in the application process.
 The visit is a required part of the application process.

 Please note: If your organization does not have a physical office and delivers training solely in a virtual environment, a site visit is still required and may take place in a home office or other location.

 Step 6: Recommendations and Approval